(II) The graph of Fig. 8–43 shows the potential energy curve of a... | Channels for Pearson+

 Conservative Force

 A conservative force is one where the work done by the force on an object moving between two points is independent of the path taken.
-This means that the work done can be fully recovered as potential energy.
-Examples include gravitational and electrostatic forces, which are essential for analyzing systems where energy conservation plays a key role.
+This means that the work done can be fully described by the change in potential energy.
+In this scenario, the conservative force is derived from the potential energy curve, and its characteristics are essential for determining the particle's motion and the points of maximum force.

 Recommended video: